Judge1234/random_walk/README.md

 <h4>A Random Walk in Three Dimensions</h4>

 N steps comprised of randomly generated vector coordinates within a chosen bound.
-Maximum diameter of the vectorspace is computed through brute force.
+Maximum diameter of the vectorspace is computed by brute force.

 <i>- JudGe</i>